 3. Treat difficult events and problems with perspective.
 Reframe challenges with the idea of learning and developing.
 Meditation is a fantastic way to guide you through this.

 - Employers rated this: 3rd/11th

-Making it into 3rd place for employers, excellent problem solving is crucial in the workplace and is highly sought after.
-Yet problem solving encompasses a huge variety of skills:
+Making it into 3rd place for employers, excellent problem-solving skills are crucial in the workplace and are highly sought after.
+Yet problem-solving encompasses a huge variety of skills: